 - Log in to Snowflake.

 - Within Worksheets, click + Worksheet.
-Copy and paste the following commands into the SQL editor:
+Copy and paste the following commands into the SQL editor in the Snowflake UI:

 CREATE DATABASE CHARTMOGUL_DATA; CREATE WAREHOUSE CHARTMOGUL_WAREHOUSE WITH WAREHOUSE_SIZE = 'XSMALL' WAREHOUSE_TYPE = 'STANDARD AUTO_SUSPEND = 60 INITIALLY_SUSPENDED = true;